Governing Together: Toward Infrastructure for Community-Run Social Media: Findings

 \subsection{Collating Nuanced Information About Issues}

-Participants wanted to know what issues other communities were dealing with, or had dealt with in the past.
-This was discussed in context of ideas such as a \textbf{moderator bulletin} or \textbf{shared modbox} (moderator inbox), envisioned to look across many communities to ``{\em pull together [public] information and make it more digestible}'' (P1) so that moderators could ``{\em handle the flood of crap}'' (P20).
+Across workshops, participants wanted to know what issues other communities were dealing with, or had dealt with in the past, to anticipate real-time problems and get advice from others.
+This was often discussed in context of ideas such as a {moderator bulletin} or {shared modbox} (moderator inbox), envisioned to look across many communities to ``{\em pull together [public] information and make it more digestible}'' (P1) so that moderators could ``{\em handle the flood of crap}'' (P20).

-As participants noted, some conceptually-similar tools and resources already exist.
+As participants noted, some conceptually-similar spaces and resources already exist.
 Participants such as P1, P10, and P16 referenced IFTAS Connect, a forum for moderators maintained by a non-profit (IFTAS, or Independent Federated Trust and Safety).\footnote{\texttt{https://about.iftas.org/}} Other participants pointed to more private groups of moderators using Discord, email listservs, and other communication channels.
 A widespread existing resource mentioned across workshops was the \#Fediblock hashtag, which had been started by a group of queer femmes \citep{kiam_blacknessfediverse_2023} to help moderators across communities alert one another about bad actors.
 Although these resources were described as valuable, the information they provided was usually not systematic or contextualized enough unless one was ``{\em following this stuff extremely closely}'' (P1).
-For example, an individual might post about a community they had a bad experience with on the \#Fediblock hashtag, but not include receipts or why they felt the community should be blocked.
+For example, an individual might post about a community they had a bad experience with on the \#Fediblock hashtag, but not include evidence or an explanation.